-In this video tutorial, we’ll show you how to use DDEV-Local from scratch on macOS.
+In this video tutorial, we’ll show you how to use DDEV-Local to set up a PHP development environment from scratch on macOS.

-With a local development environment, it also means you’re working on your projects without risking injury to your live projects.
+Using a local development environment means you’re working on your projects without risking injury to your live projects.

 Follow instructions to install DDEV-Local in the docs or watch this video for an overview.